Bathroom Remodel vs. Refresh: How to Know What Your Bathroom Actually Needs

 What a Refresh Can (and Can’t) Fix

 A well-executed refresh transforms the room.
-New tile on floors and shower walls, a modern vanity with a solid-surface countertop, updated faucets and showerheads, fresh paint, new lighting, and modern accessories — your bathroom looks and feels completely different.
+New tile on floors and shower walls (large-format tile creates more waste and needs a more perfect substrate — smaller field tile and mosaics are more forgiving), a modern vanity with a solid-surface countertop, updated faucets and showerheads, fresh paint, new lighting (typically a 110+ CFM exhaust fan in St. Pete because of summer humidity), and modern accessories — your bathroom looks and feels completely different.

 One distinction that catches homeowners off guard: converting a tub to a walk-in shower is usually remodel-level work, even if nothing else changes.
 Tub-to-shower conversions involve moving the drain, installing new waterproofing, and often modifying the curb or threshold.
-On a concrete slab, a curbless conversion requires cutting the slab to recess the drain below floor level.
+On a concrete slab, a curbless conversion requires saw-cutting the slab to recess the drain below floor level — budget an additional $2,500–$6,000 for that single detail.
 Your $25,000 refresh just became a $45,000 remodel — not because of cosmetics, but because of the plumbing underneath.
+For more on what drives 5x7 and 5x8 cost variability, see our 5x8 bathroom remodel ideas piece.

 Why Pricing Transparency Matters When Scope Is Uncertain

 The refresh-vs.-remodel question is exactly where fixed-price bids cause the most problems.
 A contractor quotes a fixed price for what looks like a refresh.
 Demolition starts.
-They find corroded pipes or a failed shower pan.
+They find corroded cast iron pipes, a failed shower pan, lead paint, asbestos mastic under the original vinyl floor, or four generations of unpermitted DIY work behind the walls (which is normal in pre-1940 St. Pete homes).
 Now the scope has changed, but the contractor is trying to stay under a number — so they either cut corners or hit you with a change order that feels like extortion.

-Revolution uses Time & Materials pricing with a transparent 30% markup — stated openly, not buried in line items.
+Revolution uses an open-book Time & Materials (T&M) pricing model with a transparent 30% markup — stated openly, not buried in line items.
 Before construction starts, your estimate goes through a pre-construction phase where 75% of line items become confirmed fixed-price, giving you 90–95% budget certainty.
-You get weekly budget reports showing where every dollar went.
+You get weekly budget reports showing where every dollar went, with material invoices from supplier names you can verify and labor hours by the named carpenter who logged them.

 If your refresh stays a refresh, you pay refresh prices.
-If it becomes a remodel because of what’s behind the walls, you see the real cost as it happens — no hidden markups, no surprise lump sums.
-And because Revolution’s 20+ W-2 carpenters handle tile work, Schluter waterproofing (a membrane system that carries a lifetime warranty), and finish carpentry in-house, the same crew that started your project finishes it, regardless of how the scope evolves.
+If it becomes a remodel because of what’s behind the walls, you see the real cost as it happens — no hidden markups, no surprise lump sums, no “we need another $15,000 and we’ll explain later” conversations.
+And because Revolution runs your project under one open-book budget with 20+ W-2 carpenters on payroll, the same crew that started your project finishes it, regardless of how the scope evolves.
+The licensed Pinellas County trade partners we coordinate are the same crews on every job — we know their work because we see it every day.

 Key Takeaways

-- If your layout works and the structure is sound, a refresh is likely all you need
+- If your layout works and the structure is sound — no soft spots, no stains, no smells, plumbing in the right locations — a refresh is likely all you need

-- Scope your cast iron pipes with a camera ($100–$300) before committing to a budget — corroded pipes turn refreshes into remodels
+- Scope your cast iron pipes with a plumbing camera ($150–$350) before committing to a budget — corroded pipes turn refreshes into remodels in pre-1970s Old Northeast, Historic Kenwood, Snell Isle, and Shore Acres homes

-- Tub-to-shower conversions usually require remodel-level work, even when everything else stays the same
+- Tub-to-shower conversions usually require remodel-level work (drain relocation, slab saw-cut on slab-on-grade construction, waterproofing rebuild), even when everything else stays the same — budget an extra $2,500–$6,000 for the slab work

-- Revolution’s T&M pricing handles scope changes transparently — no surprise change orders when a refresh becomes a remodel
+- Revolution’s open-book T&M pricing with weekly budget reports handles scope changes transparently — no surprise change orders when a refresh becomes a remodel; the 20+ W-2 in-house carpenter team that starts the project also finishes it

 Ready to dig into the numbers?
-Our bathroom remodel cost guide breaks down pricing by component and scope.
+Our bathroom remodel cost guide for St. Petersburg breaks down pricing by component, scope, and neighborhood.
+Curious whether the investment pays off at resale?
+See bathroom remodel ROI in Florida.
 Working with a tight footprint?
 See our 5x8 bathroom remodel ideas.
+Want the full sequence and timing?
+Read our bathroom remodel timeline guide.
 Start with our bathroom remodel checklist to make sure nothing gets missed.
 See our full bathroom remodel service page for the 8-phase process and project gallery.
 Thinking about doing the kitchen too?
 Explore our kitchen remodel services.

 Not Sure Whether You Need a Refresh or a Full Remodel?